One of the most common questions I’m asked is, "Do grade 11 marks matter?"

 I always emphasize that students should try their best in both Grade 11 and first semester of Grade 12.

-Not to stress y'all out, but these grades are the most important of your academic life so far!
+Not to stress y'all out, but these grades may be the most important of your academic life so far!

 The second semester Grade 12 marks are checked by admissions to make sure requirements are met, but they're not usually used for scholarships.
 This is because most university entrance scholarships are used for recruitment purposes.